Pride in London: COVID-19 disruption (2020–2021)

-2022 – #AllOurPride
+50th anniversary of the Pride march in London (2022)

-After two years of cancelled events due to COVID-19 restrictions, The 2022 parade occurred on 2 July 2022.
+After two years of cancelled events due to COVID-19 restrictions, the 2022 parade occurred on 2 July 2022.
 2022 marked the 50th anniversary of the inaugural Pride march within London organised by the Gay Liberation Front in 1972.
-The 2022 parade was led by members of the GLF who had attended the 1972 parade.
+The parade was led by members of the GLF who had attended the 1972 parade.